Payment Card Industry Compliance

 • What if my organization refuses to comply or cooperate with the PCI DSS standards?

-PCI DSS is not a law, it is a data security standard created by the major card brands to help mitigate the risks in dealing with credit card data.
-Merchants that refuse to be compliant with PCI DSS standards may be subject to fines, data breach investigation costs, brand damage, or other costs that relate to investigation/prevention of further damage.
+PCI DSS is not a law, but an industry standard created by the major card brands to help mitigate the risks in dealing with payment card data.
+Merchants that refuse or fail to comply with the PCI DSS may be subject to fines, data breach investigation costs, brand damage, or other costs that relate to investigation/prevention of further damage.
+More significantly, failure to be compliant with the PCI DSS may result in termination of your ability to continue processing payments.

-• Can Tyler help me fill out my PCI compliance documents?
+• Can Tyler help me complete my PCI compliance documents?

+As a service provider, Tyler will provide you with information pertaining to the payment services you have subscribed to and the PCI DSS requirements we are fulfilling on your behalf.
+However, we cannot act as a PCI assessor who would review your entire environment and any other credit card acceptance processes you have with other service providers.
+Accordingly, we are limited in providing support to you in completing PCI compliance documents.
 There are many moving pieces to PCI compliance.
-Tyler may be one of many third-party providers that your organization uses to accept payments.
+Tyler may be one of many third-party providers your organization uses to accept payments.
 As one of potentially multiple third-party service providers to your organization we cannot readily assess or answer questions about your exact PCI requirements.
-We can offer our own PCI Attestation of Compliance (AoC) as evidence that Tyler maintains compliance with PCI DSS standards.
-In most cases, our AoC is all that you need to provide a PCI auditor to show them that your Tyler based applications are PCI DSS complaint.
+We can offer our PCI Attestation of Compliance (AoC) as evidence that Tyler maintains compliance with the PCI DSS.
+In most cases, Tyler’s AoC is all you may need to demonstrate to a PCI assessor that the Tyler-based applications you use are PCI DSS complaint.
+Nonetheless you may still be required to submit a SAQ or respond to a payment facilitator assessment.

 More Industry Compliance